Legitimate Super Bowl Betting Sites

 And offering the most over-the-top Super Bowl prop bets is a tried and true method of grabbing both the media and your attention.
 All trustworthy sportsbooks offer Super Bowl proposition betting for player and team stats, but the cream that rises to the top will find storylines, both on and off the field, and create odds on whether something does or doesn’t happen.

-Whether it’s an over/under on national anthem length, odds on the coin toss result, or wagers on the color Gatorade bath the coach will take, prop bets for the Super Bowl is where the sportsbooks can truly differentiate themselves from the competition.
+Whether it’s an over/under on national anthem length, odds on the coin toss result or wagers on the color Gatorade bath the coach will take, prop bets for the Super Bowl are where the sportsbooks can truly differentiate themselves from the competition.

 Bovada frequently rises to our top spot for props, and their oddsmakers don’t disappoint with this year’s offerings.
-Here are some of our favorite unique prop bets for the 2020 Super Bowl.
+Here are some of our favorite unique prop bets for last year's Super Bowl that will serve as an example until the SB LVII props return.